 - No Win No Fee Uber Taxi Accident Claims

-- Contact Us To Start An Uber Accident Claim
+- Contact Us To Start To Start Uber Claims In The UK

 Uber is an international taxi service based on a ride sharing model.
 Users download an app which they use to request and book journeys.
 Uber rides are accessed and booked through the app and cannot be hailed or picked from a taxi rank like traditional taxis are.
 They also cannot be booked over the phone either.
 When the user requests a taxi journey they input their destination, the app then finds the nearest Uber driver to the user and sets the pick-up time, the time of arrival at the destination and the fare.
 The app will also provide the name and details of the driver which has been selected as well as the car description and the license plate.
 The fare is automatically deducted from the account which the user has linked to the app.
 The user also has the option to rate the driver and the ride as well as the option to provide a tip to the driver.
 The customer can cancel the trip, although there is a cancellation fee for doing so.